Airports in Bangkok

 Getting to the city

-Taxis are available from the stand in front of Arrivals.
-An airport surcharge of THB 50 is added to the fare.
+Taxis are available from the stand in front of Arrivals, and an airport surcharge is added to the fare.
 Airport buses are available for THB 100 and take you downtown.
 They leave from the platform in front of the Arrivals hall at Terminal 1 and from below 'Bus Stop Airport Bus' signs.
-Trains at Don Muang Railway Station (500m from the Arrivals Hall) run from 6am to 8pm.
+Trains at Don Mueang Railway Station (500m from the Arrivals Hall) run from 6am to 8pm.
 The fare to Bangkok with an ordinary diesel train is THB 5.
 Public buses to Bangkok railway station and other main destinations in the city are also available.
+An Airport Bus also runs between Dong Mueang Airport and Suvarnabhumi Airport.
+This service is free of charge, but boarding passes need to be presented to the driver.

-New Bangkok International Taxis: the taxi fares above are intended as a guideline only.
+Bangkok International Airport Taxis: the taxi fares above are intended as a guideline only.

 Become our Bangkok Travel Expert